kumar303/inapp-pay-test/README.md

     http://127.0.0.1:8000/manifest.webapp

-Captain Obvious says choose the option called "premium app with in-app payments."
+Choose the option called "free app with in-app payments."
 You'll come to a screen where you can set up the postback and chargeback URLs.

 Postback URL: